sguox002/leetcode/monotonic stack.md

 - generally we store index in the stack.
 - each element is pushed once and poped once.

+more similar problems:

 - 496	Next Greater Element I    		64.7%	Easy
 - 503	Next Greater Element II    		57.5%	Medium
 - 1019	Next Greater Node In Linked List    		58.2%	Medium	->>
 - 739	Daily Temperatures    		64.1%	Medium
 - 901	Online Stock Span    		60.9%	Medium
+- 1475	Final Prices With a Special Discount in a Shop    		75.0%	Easy

 example: 503	Next Greater Element II find next greater element in circular array.